 However, if the idea of using something other than a Christmas tree doesn’t appeal to you, there are a few companies that will allow you to purchase a Christmas tree in a flower pot.
 Then, once the holiday has passed, the company will take that tree and plant it in a forest.
 These operations are few and far between, but if you can find one in your area, it seems like the best option out there.

 It might be a more expensive decision, but all the signs point to real trees being better for the environment.
-So add a bit more to your Christmas budget to splurge on that beautiful tree, take the whole family, and keep a centuries-long tradition alive.
+So add a bit more to your Christmas budget to splurge on that beautiful tree.
+Take the whole family and keep a centuries-long tradition alive.
 You’ll feel better about spending more time with your family and saving the planet all in one go.
-And let’s not forget the alluring aroma and aesthetics a real Christmas tree brings to the table.
+And let’s not forget the alluring fragrance and aesthetics a real Christmas tree brings to the table.